heya/io/README.md

 A minimal, yet flexible I/O for browser with promises.
 A thin wrapper on top of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), and [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), with numerous callbacks to simplify and automate all aspects of I/O especially using [JSON](http://www.json.org/) as an envelope, including to add more transports, and I/O orchestration plugin services.

+It can run on Node using a specialized transport: [heya-io-node](https://github.com/heya/io-node).
+This way it is possible to run `heya-io`-based unit tests, write an isomorphic JavaScript with I/O, to simplify I/O on Node, and to use enhanced features of `heya-io` in the server environment.

 Five services are included:

 * `io.cache` &mdash; a transparent application-level cache (supports [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) out of the box).
 * `io.bundle` &mdash; a transparent service to bundle requests into one package passing it to a server, and unbundling a result.
 It requires a simple server counterpart. [heya-bundler](https://github.com/heya/bundler) is a reference implementation for node.js/express.js.
-* `io.track` &mdash; a simple plugin to track I/O requests to eliminate duplicates, register an interest without initiating an I/O requests, and much more.
+* `io.track` &mdash; a simple plugin to track I/O requests to eliminate duplicates, register an interest without initiating I/O requests, and much more.
 * `io.mock` &mdash; a way to mock I/O requests without writing a special server courtesy of [Mike Wilcox](https://github.com/clubajax).
 Very useful for rapid prototyping and writing tests.
 * `io.bust` &mdash; a simple plugin to generate a randomized query value to bust browser's cache.